abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter16.md

 > hearts.
 Some of them sat to one side having announced their name and
 > clan.
 Some of them sat to one side in silence.
 >
-> As they sat there, the Kalāmas of Kesaputta said to the Blessed One,
+> As they sat there, the Kālāmas of Kesaputta said to the Blessed One,
 > “Lord, there are some brahmans and contemplatives who come to
 > Kesaputta.
 They expound and glorify their own doctrines, but as for
 > the doctrines of others, they deprecate them, revile them, show